OxRAMSociety/RobotArmPackages2/README.md

 3. Reboot
 4. Then, run `./install_workspace.sh` at the root of this repository.
 This script might break if run multiple times
 5. (Optional) If you want to run computer vision, install libraries using `install_cv_packages.sh`
+6. Follow README.md for packages you will be running/developing

 ## Usage
 Run `source setup.sh` when first opening in a new terminal